HP5

 Dan Lukacinsky

 NUMBERS 14 leaves = 56 pages long, initial run about 53 copies. $2 price stayed up and broke Johnny had more printing hassle.
-The day "crazy carport rage" Hargraves shook his fist, photo contributor Davie Bechle helped to get the first batch.
-The second 150 was dropped off and picked up on a 4 mile trek one way (via Huffy's Mojave Gulch, Erie Canal path and the faux-leather belt purchased at the old Woolworth on W. Green St. Ithaca some weeks prior, this bike was stolen 7/25/05).
-Talk about culture of indie DIY while being eco conscious of emissions.
-Murphy's law exists in bookmaking where every adversity possible can, will and does happen – if you plan on doing one take warning.
+Wednesday 'crazy carport rage' Hargraves shook his fist, photo contributor Davie Bechle helped get the first batch.
+Second run was dropped off/ picked up on a 4 mile trek one way (via Huffy's Mojave Gulch, Erie Canal path and a faux-leather belt bought at the old Woolworth W. Green St. Ithaca NY some weeks prior – this bike stolen 7/25/05).
+Talk about indie culture while being eco conscious of emissions.
+Murphy's Law does exist in bookmaking where every adversity possible can, will and does happen so if you plan on doing one, take warning.

 Curiousity kills